Tata shortlists WB to set up its small car unit

 Later, Mr Kant said the company has shortlisted West Bengal, along with two other states, for setting up the proposed new small car unit.

-The Tata Motors Managing Director said though he met the Chief Minister to congratulate him for returning to power, he also discussed the possibility of setting up the proposed new plant in the state.
+Tata Motors Managing Director said though he met the Chief Mninster to congratulate him for returning to the power for his party's huge victory, also discussed the possibility of setting up the proposed new plant in the state.

-He said they had already visited a number of sites in the state, including one in Kharagpur, Uluberia, Dankuni and Haldia, but were yet to take any final decision.
+He said they had already visited a number of sights in the state, including one in Kharagpur, Uluberia, Dancuni and Haldia, but were yet to take any final decision.

 He said they would take the final decision very shortly but did not mention whether it would be in favour of the state.